Graphon Signal Processing: Conclusions

-Yet, large graphs can be often identified as being similar to each other in the sense that they share structural properties.
-For instance, Figs. \ref{fig:experiments}\subref{small_graph1}-\subref{small_graph2} show two instances of a random graph with $n=20$ nodes and Fig. \ref{large_graph} a random graph with $n=50$ nodes.
-These three graphs look similar and one can therefore foresee that analyzing signals supported on either of them should be more or less equivalent.
-This would mitigate the challenge of dynamic variation because we could design a filter for the graph in Fig. \ref{small_graph1} and use it in the graph in Fig. \ref{small_graph2}.
-Similarly, it would mitigate the challenge of large size because we could design a filter for the graph in Fig. \ref{small_graph1} and use it in the graph in Fig. \ref{large_graph}.
-This paper shows that this is possible if the graphs belong to the same family in a sense that we formalize using a common random graph model known as \textit{graphon} \blue{\cite[Chapter 7]{lovasz2012large}},\cite{lovasz2006limits}; Fig. \ref{er_graphon}.
+Yet, large graphs can often be identified as being similar to each other in the sense that they share structural properties.
+For instance, Figs. \ref{fig:experiments}\subref{small_graph1}-\subref{small_graph2} show two instances of a random graph with $20$ nodes, and Fig. \ref{large_graph} a random graph with $50$ nodes.
+These graphs look similar and one can therefore foresee that analyzing signals supported on either of them should yield similar results.
+If this were the case, it would mitigate the challenge of dynamic variation since we could then design a filter for the graph in Fig. \ref{small_graph1} and use it in the graph in Fig. \ref{small_graph2}.
+Similarly, it would mitigate the challenge of large size because we could design a filter for the graph in Fig. \ref{small_graph1} and use it to process signals supported on the graph in Fig. \ref{large_graph}.
+This paper formalizes this intuition ans shows that this graph interchangeability is possible when the graphs belong to the same ``family'', where each family is identified by a different \textit{graphon}; see Fig. \ref{er_graphon}.